You are now in the main content area

 Monica Da Re (2020)

-Monica Da Re is currently pursuing a Master of Arts in Public Policy and Administration at Ryerson University.
-She previously attended Ryerson for her undergraduate studies where she completed her Bachelor of Applied Science in Nutrition and Food Science as well as a certificate in Public Administration and Governance through the Chang School.
+Monica Da Re is currently pursuing a Master of Arts in Public Policy and Administration at [TMU].
+She previously attended [TMU] for her undergraduate studies where she completed her Bachelor of Applied Science in Nutrition and Food Science as well as a certificate in Public Administration and Governance through the Chang School.
 She is interested in combining her passions for public policy and food studies to further analyze issues related to food policy, food security and the existing socio-economic inequalities that impact our food system.
 After graduation, she hopes to play a role at the federal level of government in the development of stronger policies to support a more equitable and sustainable food system in Canada.

 Mahsa Aghamiri (2019)

-Mahsa Aghamiri is a Masters of Public Policy and Administration candidate at Ryerson University.
+Mahsa Aghamiri is a Masters of Public Policy and Administration candidate at [TMU].
 She has an innate desire to pursue a public service career focused on helping others.
 Whether it is through her community volunteer work, leadership development involvement, or education, she has always wanted to expand her knowledge and take an active role in contributing to sustainable and creative solutions focused on alleviating economic inequality through public service.

-Prior to beginning her graduate studies in Public Policy and Administration at Ryerson, she worked over two years as a Research and Operations Associate for a special project funded by the Ontario Ministry of Training, Colleges and Universities.
+Prior to beginning her graduate studies in Public Policy and Administration at [TMU], she worked over two years as a Research and Operations Associate for a special project funded by the Ontario Ministry of Training, Colleges and Universities.
 In this role, she was the lead project manager for several pan-provincial events and research projects related to workforce development and vulnerable populations.
 Mahsa has also been heavily involved in the non-profit sector through her volunteer work at several organizations in Toronto including: Innocence Canada, the Yellow Brick House women’s shelter, and serving as a teacher’s assistant at low-income schools while completing her Volunteers Assisting Students and Teachers (VAST) certification in 2016.
-She has also been actively involved in several initiatives and projects at Ryerson including the Ryerson Law Network (which she founded), the Ryerson Undergraduate Research Conference, and serving as a representative on the Arts and Contemporary Studies Undergraduate Course Union while completing her degree and minor in criminal law.
-Mahsa has continued her active engagement as a student in the MPPA program and is currently a student representative on the MPPA Program Council, Vice President of Education and Professional Development for the MPPA Course Union, and a representative of current students on the Ryerson University Public Policy and Administration Alumni Association executive.
+She has also been actively involved in several initiatives and projects at [TMU] including the Ryerson Law Network (which she founded), the Ryerson Undergraduate Research Conference, and serving as a representative on the Arts and Contemporary Studies Undergraduate Course Union while completing her degree and minor in criminal law.
+Mahsa has continued her active engagement as a student in the MPPA program and is currently a student representative on the MPPA Program Council, Vice President of Education and Professional Development for the MPPA Course Union, and a representative of current students on the Toronto Metropolitan University Public Policy and Administration Alumni Association (formerly RUPPAAA) executive.

 Mahsa is honoured to be the first recipient of the Don Richmond Award.
 Her program of studies and career aspirations reflect the values and spirit of the Don Richmond Award as she is committed to public service and pursuing a career focused on local communities and helping improving the lives of vulnerable peoples.